 Mr. Sanguin is an Argentine national with over 26 years' experience in the mining sector.
 He holds a mining engineering degree from the University of San Juan.
-Mr. Sanguin has held key positions in a number of mining operations in Argentina, including Mining Manager at Manantial Espejo (Pan American Silver), President and General Manager of Cerro Vanguardia (AngloGold Ashanti) and until February 2019, he was the General Manager of Cerro Moro (Yamana).
+Mr. Sanguin has held key positions in a number of mining operations in Argentina, including Mining Manager at Manantial Espejo (Pan American Silver), President and General Manager and Board member of Cerro Vanguardia (AngloGold Ashanti) from November 2014 to May 2017; and he was the General Manager of Cerro Moro (Yamana) until February 2019.
+Mr. Sanguin become COO of the Company effective January 1, 2020.